Billabong Pro Teahupoo

 Billabong Pro Teahupoo is a professional surfing competition of the World Surf League held at the break Teahupo'o in Taiarapu, Tahiti.
 The Billabong Pro Teahupoo was founded in 1999 and has been recognized as "one of the world's heaviest big wave competitions".
-This is because Teahupoo is the only known natural wave break in the world that breaks below sea level.
-The Billabong Pro Teahupoo has not claimed any lives since the surf competition began in 1999, but the wave has claimed lives over the years.

 Billabong Pro Teahupoo location

 The surfing event takes place in Teahupo’o, a village on the south-west coast of the island of Tahiti, French Polynesia, southern Pacific Ocean.
 Teahupo'o is a reef break.
 The swells that hit the reef mainly break left, but the outer reef also creates right breaks that surfers must be cautious of when paddling out.
 Therefore, Teahupo'o is also "renowned for the consistent number of barrels it delivers".
 However, "only experienced surfers in peak physical condition should attempt Teahupo'o".
 The breaks heavy waves combined with a shallow shoreline can result in serious injuries and even death in a wipeout.